 The ACUCOBOL-GT model contains some additional syntax not supported in Visual COBOL.
-Refer to Multi-threaded Programming for details of supported syntax and concepts in Visual COBOL.
+See Multithreaded Programming in your Visual COBOL documentation for details of supported syntax and concepts in Visual COBOL.

 Screen Descriptions

 Visual COBOL and extend® differ in their support for some of the Screen Description phrases.